Ivanovo oblast, Russia (Ivanovskaya)

 International Film Festival “Zerkalo” named after Andrei Tarkovsky is held annually in Ivanovo (in late spring - summer).

-The main places of interest in Ivanovo oblast are:
+The main places of interest in Ivanovo Oblast are:

 • Ivanovo - the capital of the region known as the “city of brides”,